 - As a tapa.
 Croquettes are a common tapa and one I always order when tapas hopping.
 When eating tapas for my meal I order 2-5 (depending on their size).
 Read more about what tapas are here and get a list (with recipes) of the top 30 Spanish tapas here.

-More Spanish Croquettes Recipes
+More Spanish Tapa Recipes

 Croquetas de Jamón Serrano Recipe – Traditional Spanish Ham Croquettes